 Students are tempted to immediately rely on the d = rt formula.
 They think: Do I use the formula once for Mike and once for Deborah?
 Or just once?
 But which person do I use it for?

-This an unfortunate quandary; the solution to the question relies on figuring out how many miles Mike has gone in one hour and how many miles behind him Deborah is (there is no formula for this conceptual step).
+This an unfortunate quandary; the solution to the question relies on figuring out how many kilometers Mike has gone in one hour and how many kilometers behind him Deborah is (there is no formula for this conceptual step).
 Only at that point, does one use the d = rt formula.
 The answer, by the way, is 12:20 minutes.

 This is but one example from one concept.
 But if you find yourself stuck in a problem with only a formula or two in hand, remember that the essence of problem solving is just that: solving the problem using logic, so you can use the formula when appropriate.